 Tips for Parents

-The legal age for people to purchase alcohol in Australia is 18 years of age.
-Children and teenagers below the legal drinking age of 18 years are often supplied alcohol by parents, friends and family members.
-This section will provide parents with information to understand why for under 18s, no alcohol is the safest choice.
+The legal age for people to purchase alcohol in Australia is 18 years.
+Children and teenagers below 18 years are sometimes supplied alcohol by parents, friends and family members.
+This section will provide parents with information to understand why children and teenagers under 18 years of age should not drink alcohol.

 The National Health and Medical Research Council (NHMRC) alcohol guidelines for young people give you important reasons not to give alcohol to your child if they are under 18 years of age.1